wirebedroom/cheatsheet/cheatsheet.md

   $ setterm --blength=0

   ## If stuck in sleep mode
-  Always start with removing/disconnecting the battery as well as the power cord and then holding
-  the power button down for around 20 seconds to discharge the capacitors. then put the battery back in and
-  see if the issue is fixed.
+  Always start with removing/disconnecting the battery as well as the power cord and then holding the power button down for around 20 seconds to discharge the capacitors.
+Then put the battery back in and see if the issue is fixed.

   ## Drive formatting
   To format the entire `sda` drive as `exfat`, run the following: